followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Controls/30 Data Binding/20 OData.md

-Also, DevExtreme ASP.NET MVC Wrappers operate with an [OData](http://www.odata.org/) service out of the box.
+Also, DevExtreme ASP.NET MVC Controls operate with an [OData](http://www.odata.org/) service out of the box.
 To address an OData service, call the `DataSource()` method and pass a lambda expression to it.
 The lambda parameter exposes the `OData()` method that configures access to the OData service.

     <!--Razor C#-->
     @(Html.DevExtreme().DataGrid()